openSUSE/opensuse-migration-tool/README.md

 The tool is still experimental and is not expected to be used in production until we have a proper test suite.

-The tool gets information about point releases from [get.opensuse.org API](https://get.opensuse.org/api/v0/distributions.json), and it utilizes [openSUSE-repos](https://github.com/openSUSE/openSUSE-repos) for a cross distribution migration.
+The tool gets information about point releases from [get.opensuse.org API](https://get.opensuse.org/api/v0/distributions.json) and also utilizes [openSUSE-repos](https://github.com/openSUSE/openSUSE-repos) for a cross distribution migration.
-Getting openSUSE-repos from the target repo of an upgrade or migration takes away any manual tinkering of distribution repositories.
+Installing openSUSE-repos from the target repo of an upgrade or migration takes away any manual tinkering of distribution repositories.

 **Intended supported scenarios**
 ```